AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-forms-portal.md

 The Form Portal components allow you to add the following functionality:

 * List forms in customized layouts.
-Out of the box, List view, Card view, and Panel view layouts are provided.
+Out of the box, List view and Card view layouts are provided.
 You can create your own custom layouts.
 * Enables you to display custom metadata and custom actions while listing them.
 * List forms published by AEM Forms UI on the publish instance where Forms Portal components are being used.
 * Allow end users to render forms in HTML and PDF format.
-* Use custom HTML profile to render forms.
-* Enable searching of forms based on a various criteria, such as form properties, metadata, and tags.
+* Enable searching of forms based on title and description.
-* Submit form data to a servlet.
 * Use custom CSS to customize the look and feel of the portal.
 * Create links to forms.
 * Lists drafts and submissions related to Adaptive Form created by end user.